zendbit/katalis/README.md

 ```

 ## Running simple app
-After installing katalis, you can simple create your first app by import *katalisApp*
+After installing katalis, you can simply create your first app by import *katalisApp*
 ```nim
 import katalis/katalisApp
 ```